erroronline1/caro/readme.md

 ![sample records menu](assets/records%20menu.png)

 ### Forms
 Several other pieces of software claim to handle your documents and speak of version control.
 In fact they just import PDF-files that have to be generated elsewhere.
 (Without going into excessive research) there has been no information on how document control and versioning is actually achieved.
 The CARO App just doesn't follow this as all: your documents are supposed to be created within the application itself.
-By aiming for a paperless solution this might be enough, but documents can still be exported as editable or prefilled PDFs within boundaries.
+By aiming for a paperless solution this might be suitable enough; documents can still be exported as editable or prefilled PDFs within boundaries though.

 To create tracked and versioned forms and documents, create reusable form components and assemble forms from components.
 Components and forms have to be approved by defined authorized users to take effect.
 Furthermore forms can be grouped to form bundles.
 This way anyone can check if all necessary forms have been taken into account for defined use cases.

-An approvement request is delivered by the applications [messenger](#conversations) to users with set permissions; supervisors, if set, for the defined organizational unit.
+An approvement request for forms and components is delivered by the applications [messenger](#conversations) to users with set permissions; supervisors, if set, for the defined organizational unit.
 Approval is granted by ticking a checkmark while being logged in with the respective assigned roles/permissions.

 Components can be rearranged via [drag and drop editor](#miscellaneous).
 Forms can have alternative search terms.
 A context must be provided to ensure a plausibility check for occasionally necessary elements.
 A regulatory context is optional but recommended.
-Approvement requests are delivered same way as for components.

 The respective manager provides a selection for recent approved elements as well as a selection for all entries within the database.

 Forms can be exported as an editable PDF in hopefully rare scenarios where a digital record is somehow an issue.
-Upload-options are dropped by default though.
+Upload-options, identifiers, links and buttons are dropped by default though.
 Permission to export is restricted by default to defined authorized users to prevent distribution of outdated versions and support an improved data collecting within the application.
 Authorized form creators can decide for general permission though.
-It is recommended to transfer the data later or at least append the scanned or photographed document to the applicable record (given a suitable form).
+It is recommended to transfer the data later or at least append the scanned or photographed document to the applicable record (given a suitable form), while in the latte case any searchability and quick overviews suffer.

 ![form composer screenshot](assets/forms.png)